rancher/convoy/README.md

 ```
 sudo convoy snapshot delete snap1vol1
 ```
-* For Device Mapper, please make sure you keep _the latest backed-up snapshot_ for the same volume available to enable incremental backup mechanism, since Convoy need it to calculate the differences between snapshots.
+* [Device Mapper](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#backup-create): please make sure you keep _the latest backed-up snapshot_ for the same volume available to enable incremental backup mechanism, since Convoy need it to calculate the differences between snapshots.

 #### Backup a Snapshot
-For Device Mapper and VFS, We can backup a snapshot to S3 object store or an NFS mount:
+* Device Mapper or VFS: We can backup a snapshot to S3 object store or an NFS mount/local directory:
 ```
 sudo convoy backup create snap1vol1 --dest s3://backup-bucket@us-west-2/
 ```